 11.7 Monitor Risks: “The process of implementing risk response plans, tracking identified risks, monitoring residual risks, identifying new risks, and evaluating risk process effectiveness throughout the project.”
 PMBOK® Guide

 A complicating factor in risk analysis is that each organization, and often each stakeholder, will have a different sensitivity to risk.
 This sensitivity is based upon past experience, duties and responsibilities, and sometimes even personality.
 In addition, many organizations or stakeholders will change their risk sensitivity based upon what is happening in the business or in other parts of the project.
 There are three terms which help us understand the concept of risk sensitivity:

-- Risk Appetite: “The degree of uncertainty an entity is willing to take on, in anticipation of a reward.”
+Risk Appetite: “The degree of uncertainty an organization or individual is willing to accept in anticipation of a reward.”
 PMBOK® Guide

 Lesson notes are only available for subscribers.